 Towards the end of the summer term, your child/ren will be invited to spend a session in class.
-They will meet their new class teachers and, we aim to offer a positive experience of the settings in the Foundation stage.
+They will be an opportunity to meet their new class teachers and, we aim to offer a positive experience of the settings in the Foundation stage.